Free computer Tutorials

 With the line shape selected, click on your Design tab to get back to your Header area.
 Now hold down your left mouse on the left edge of the header, just in line with the left edge of the story.
 Keep your left mouse button held down and drag to the right edge of the header.
 Release your mouse button when you get to the right edge of the story.
 You will then have a line that looks like ours below:

-Notice the two round circles or squares at either end of your line.
+Notice the two round circles at either end of your line.
 This indicates that the line is selected.
 If your line is not big enough, or it's too big, hold your left mouse button down on one of the circles.
 Your mouse pointer will change to the shape of cross.
 Keep your left mouse button help down and drag either to the left to make your line shorter, or to the right to make it bigger.
 If your line is not straight, move your mouse up or down while holding down the left mouse button.

 To move the whole line up or down, hold your left mouse button down anywhere on the line except for the two green circles on the end.
 Keep your left mouse button down and drag your line up or down.
 Place it just under the title.